Conducting an International Job Search

 - Work abroad immediately short-term to uncover opportunities in-country and potentially transition to work more related to your field.

-- Work, intern, or volunteer abroad for a finite period of time through a placement program.
+- Work, intern, or volunteer abroad for a finite period of time through a placement program or fellowship.
 If you are accepted into the program, there are often benefits in addition to the direct placement, such as training and ongoing support.
 Be sure to evaluate any placement program for legitimacy and transparency.

 - Work abroad long-term in a country if you can secure the necessary visa.
 This can be very challenging, and it is country and occupation specific.